-South China Sea has been “apple of discord” between the US and China in international affairs for decades.
-Not only US-China rivalry but also regional countries have been motivated to involve on the territory as it’s one of the lucrative territories in both geopolitical and strategic dynamics.
+South China Sea has been the “apple of discord” between the US and China in international affairs for decades.
+Not only US-China rivalry but also regional countries have been motivated to involve in the territory as it’s one of the lucrative territories in both geopolitical and strategic dynamics.
 People who are interested in international affairs and geopolitics must stay with the news over the South China Sea.
 Now, it has become a global issue even small countries are involving vis-à-vis position.
-Philippine already has gone to Permanent Court of Arbitration against China and the court verdict in favour of its claim.
+Philippine already has gone to the Permanent Court of Arbitration against China and the court verdict in favor of its claim.
 Thus, it is said that the South China Sea could be the battleground of World War III.
 To understand the statement we have to have a particular knowledge of the issue and have to look at the geopolitical and strategic importance of the South China Sea.

-Geographical location of the South China Sea:
+The geographical location of the South China Sea:

-Geopolitical Landscape of South China Sea:
+Geopolitical Landscape of the South China Sea:

 Geopolitical location is the most crucial importance of the South China Sea.
 To categorize the geopolitical context, we can identify these points-

-- It’s the territory where a vast number of gas, petroleum and mineral resources are preserved.
+- It’s the territory where a vast number of gas, petroleum, and mineral resources are preserved.

 - It’s the area of having enriched seafood.